 Alt Summit just ended for 2014 and already I can’t wait for next year’s conference.
+Here is my Altitude Summit recap.
 This is my second time going and a very different experience than the first time.
 Because of all the brands that come in search of bloggers to work with, I set some pretty unrealistic goals for myself in terms of connecting with them.
 There were times throughout the conference that I felt pretty down.
 I wasn’t comparing myself to others in terms of content but wondering why they were invited to private sponsor breakfasts and meetings and I wasn’t.
 And since I was part of team decorating a mini party this year, I didn’t get to actually go to many of the sessions.
 I gained SO much from them last year.
 In the end, the Alt Summit experience was still very important and positive for me.
 It came down to getting to spend time with people in the same creative field with you and building my community.
 Which I think is pretty dang important too.
 I left feeling refreshed and ready to tackle some big creative projects.

 The trip started off in a frenzy.
 I was traveling with Lauren and we both had a ton of stuff to take with us due to the mini party and all our cute outfits.
 To avoid paying the heavy luggage fee, we did a little curbside rearranging.
 Luckily the airport was not busy and the skycaps (is that what those outside guys are called?) were SUPER nice and patient.
 It was pretty funny with shoes, and other things, falling all over the place.